RiceSec/constitution/constitution.md

 ### Approval by Membership

-Proposed amendments to this constitution may be approved by the membership only by a three-fourths vote of voting members present with at least one week’s prior notice.
+Proposed amendments to this constitution may be approved by the membership only by a three-fourths vote of members present with at least one week’s prior notice.

 ### Approval by Student Association Parliamentarian